Anti Doping Policy

 6.3 Restrictions on Use of Samples

-6.3.2 No Sample may be used for any purpose other than as described in Article 6.2 without the Cricketer’s written consent.
+6.3.2 No Sample may be used for research without the Cricketer’s written consent.
 A Sample used (with the Cricketer’s consent) for purposes other than as described in Article 6.2 shall have any means of identification removed so that it cannot be traced back to the Cricketer that provided it.

 6.4 Standards for Sample Analysis and Reporting

-6.4.1 Laboratories shall analyse Samples and report results to the BCCI in conformity with the International Standard for Laboratories.
+6.4.1 Laboratories shall analyse Samples and report results to the BCCI in conformity with the World Anti-Doping Code and the International Standard for Laboratories.

 6.4.2 The BCCI shall pay the costs of collection and analysis of Samples under the Rules.